 Have you installed any program recently?.
 Then, it could possible that the software is creating conflict with network services.
 So, Uninstall all recently installed programs.

 Like Android devices, Windows 10 also comes with a network reset option.
 If you think, the problem occurred due to some network changes are done by you.
 Then, this is the best solution.
 Don’t worry, it will only reset the network.
 You will not lose any data.
 Though, the WiFi password will get removed by performing Network Reset.

-Click on Reset now button, after that click on ‘Yes’.
+Click on the Reset now button, after that click on ‘Yes’.
 Your Computer might will get the restart.
 (The WiFi password will get erased.)
 That’s it, so these are the solutions which you can try.
-When the Internet doesn’t work in Windows 10 PC.
+When the Internet doesn’t work on Windows 10 PC.